 “The greatest improvement in the productive powers of labour.. seem to have been the effects of the division of labour.”

 – Adam Smith

-Vocational training.
+- Vocational training.
 Direct training for skills related to jobs, electrician, plumbing nursing.
-A skilled profession.
+A skilled profession requires particular vocational training.

 Importance of human capital

 - Structural unemployment.
 Individuals whose human capital is inappropriate for modern employers may struggle to gain employment.
 A major issue in modern economies is that rapid deindustrialisation has left many manual workers, struggling to thrive in a very different labour market.

 - Quality of employment.
 In the modern economy, there is increasing divergence between low-skilled, low-paid temporary jobs (gig economy).
 High-skilled and creative workers have increased opportunities for self-employment or good employment contracts.

 - Economic growth and productivity.
 Long-term economic growth depends increasingly on improvements in human capital.
 Better educated, innovative and creative workforce can help increase labour productivity and economic growth.

 - Human capital flight.
 An era of globalisation and greater movement of workers has enabled skilled workers to move from low-income countries to higher income countries.
 This can have adverse effects for developing economies who lose their best human capital.